yumengliao/hw0/README.md

-# Lab 1
+# HW 0

-*Assigned: September 5, 2013*
+* *Assigned: TBA**

-*Due: September 10, 2013, 12:59 PM (just before class)*
+* *Due: TBA (just before class)*

-The goal of this lab is for you to set up Microsoft Azure.
+The goal of this assignment is for you to set up Microsoft Azure.

-Many of the labs in this class will use Microsoft's cloud computing infrastructure.
+Many of the assignments in this class will use Microsoft's cloud computing infrastructure.
 Using a cloud service like Microsoft (or Amazon, etc) makes it easy to share data sets, and quickly run any number of virtual machines that are identical for all students in the class.
 We have credits from Azure,